-The field of police, fire and ambulance dispatchers is expected to grow by 8% over the 2012-2022 decade, per the BLS.
-The BLS also reported that the median annual salary for this field of workers was $37,040 in May of 2013.
+Employment in the field of police, fire and ambulance dispatchers is expected to increase by 6% from 2018 to 2028, per the BLS.
+The BLS also reported that the median annual salary for these professionals was $40,660 in May of 2018.

 With an expected 6% employment increase in the field and both day and night-time shifts potentially required, emergency medical dispatching isn't for everyone.
 Individuals committed to the field can complete training programs that prepare them for certification, which is sometimes mandatory.
 The best job opportunities will likely go to dispatchers with excellent communication and computer skills.